MicrosoftDocs/office-docs-powershell/sharepoint/docs-conceptual/sharepoint-server/sharepoint-server-cmdlets.md

 > [!NOTE]
 > If these permissions are not satisfied, contact your Setup administrator or SQL Server administrator to request these permissions.

-For additional information about PowerShell permissions and execution policies, see [Add-SPShellAdmin](../../sharepoint-ps/sharepoint-server/Add-SPShellAdmin.md) and [About Execution Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies).
+For additional information about PowerShell permissions, see [Add-SPShellAdmin](../../sharepoint-ps/sharepoint-server/Add-SPShellAdmin.md).

 If you do not have membership in the **SharePoint_Shell_Access** role or **WSS_Admin_WPG** local group, use the **Add-SPShellAdmin** cmdlet to add the **WSS_Admin_WPG** group in all front-end web servers in the SharePoint farm and the **SharePoint_Shell_Access** role.
 If the SQL Server database does not have a **SharePoint_Shell_Access** role, the role is automatically created when you run the **Add-SPShellAdmin** cmdlet.
 After you run the **Add-SPShellAdmin** cmdlet, users can run SharePoint PowerShell cmdlets in a multiple-server farm environment.